Elchanz3/android_kernel_samsung_r11s/Documentation/driver-api/media/v4l2-controls.rst

 	union v4l2_ctrl_ptr p_new;
 	union v4l2_ctrl_ptr p_cur;

-If the control has a simple s32 type, then:
+If the control has a simple s32 type type, then:

 .. code-block:: c